MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-enable-redundancy-and-disaster-recovery.md

  Consider three key factors when you design your architecture:

-- **Region availability**.
+- Region availability.
 Choose a region that supports Spring App zone redundancy, or a geographic area close to your users to minimize network lag and transmission time.
-- **Azure paired regions**.
+- Azure paired regions.
 Choose paired regions within your chosen geographic area to ensure coordinated platform updates and prioritized recovery efforts if needed.
-- **Service availability**.
+- Service availability.
 Decide whether your paired regions should run hot/hot, hot/warm, or hot/cold.

 ### Using Azure Traffic Manager to route traffic